m5khan/tweet-pool/README.md

 - Application runs at: `http://localhost:8080`

-- To check MongoDB collection using mongo-express: `http://localhost:8082/db/` (for test purpose)

-- To query directly to elastic search: `http://localhost:9200/tweets/_search?q=text:react` (for test purpose)

 - **cronjob:** To setup polling frequency set the `CRON_PATTERN` (currently runs every 60th minute i.e. every hour) variable in *.env*. for every minute use: `CRON_PATTERN=*/1 * * * *`